Norris Water Commission

 There are 2 changes that went into effect July 1:

-in particular being competitive.
-The East Tennessee Develop District publishes a utility rate survey annually (rates
+with water rates in particular being competitive.
+The East Tennessee Develop District publishes a utility rate survey

 A list of improvements done to the NWC system over the